developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 Represents the intent in text format; equivalent to the URI representation of the `Intent.EXTRA_SHORTCUT_INTENT` intent data.

 #### Icon
 Specifies the the path of the icon file stored in the device.
-If the extra data `Intent.EXTRA_SHORTCUT_ICON` is available in the received broadcast intent, the icon will be stored in the device as an image file.
+If the extra data `Intent.EXTRA_SHORTCUT_ICON` is available in the received broadcast intent, the icon is stored in the device as an image file.

 #### icon_ref
 Specifies the package name to retrieve the icon later.
-If the extra data `Intent.EXTRA_SHORTCUT_ICON_RESOURCE` is available in the received broadcast intent, the icon will be generated at runtime using the package name (and there is therefore no need to store the icon image in the device).
+If the extra data `Intent.EXTRA_SHORTCUT_ICON_RESOURCE` is available in the received broadcast intent, the icon is generated at runtime using the package name (and there is therefore no need to store the icon image in the device).

 #### Example
 A shortcut added to the remote application "Microsoft Excel" via Citrix Receiver would be represented by the following link node: